 Unless your lender or landlord require flood insurance, it is considered an optional business insurance expense covering gaps from other policies.
-If you still have questions about commercial flood insurance after reading this article, please visit our forum or drop us a comment below.
 Our mission is to provide you with the best answers to your questions.

 Does my commercial property insurance include flood coverage?